kema-dev/libkema/README.md

 # libkema template

+This is a very basic template for standard 42 C projects.

 Don't forget to :

 - rename my_project.h
 - add errcodes in my_project.h
 - change include path in libkema.h to match the new name